IV. Ecosmomics: Independent, UniVersal, Complex Network Systems and a Generative Code-Script Source

-The first title phrase can serve to distinguish this 21st century scientific endeavor from a long, prior, necessary particle emphasis.
-It reports the elucidation of nature’s scale-free mode of dynamic interconnections everywhere, originally much due, circa 2000, to Albert-Laszlo Barabasi and Reka Albert, then University of Notre Dame physicists, search each name.
-In contrast to random graph, Poisson, or Erdos-Renyi networks, such as telephones, natural phenomena from galaxies to genomes, organisms, societies and languages, as these references attest, are connected by “preferential attachments and growth” of nodes and linkages.
-As such, they contain larger and smaller components or hubs with more or less connections and influence, for example neural nets, animal and human groupings, airports, Internet websites.
+The first title phrase is meant to distinguish this 21st century scientific endeavor from a long, albeit necessary particle focus in this subject field.
+It reports the expansive witness of nature’s scale-free mode of dynamic interconnections everywhere, originally due much around 2000 to Albert-Laszlo Barabasi and Reka Albert, then Notre Dame University physicists, search each name.
+In contrast to prior random or Erdos-Renyi graphs, e.g., telephones, natural phenomena from galaxies to genomes, organisms, societies and languages are finely interconnected by a “preferential attachments and growth” of node elements and relational linkages.
+As such, they contain larger and smaller modules, hubs and communities with more influence.
+An ever growing list includes galactic and quantum networks, multiplex neural nets, animal and human groupings, onto power grids and Internet websites.

 NetSci2014. www.netsci2014.net.
 An International School and Conference on Network Science to be held in June at UC Berkeley, slated as “the biggest annual network science show.”
 An all star cast includes Reka Albert, Mark Newman, Dirk Helbing, Jessica Flack, Albert-Laszlo Barabasi, many more.
 Satellite symposia such as Temporal Networks, Human Dynamics and Social Physics, Complex Networks in Ecology, Urban Systems, and Information and Self-Organizing Dynamics, and Quantum Frontiers (search Faccin) are planned.
 I post this in May along with the Euro Evo Devo 2014 meeting above, as examples of a robust veracity across every ascendant phase along with their integral assembly, which much augurs for a natural genesis.